wongzihinrick/NewsClassifier/README.txt

 tech

-Use --model svm, --model logistic, or --model multinomial_nb.
+Use --model svm, --model logistic, or --model complement_nb.
 Type exit to stop the test program.

 8. Run the Streamlit Web App